matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 ## Dependencies

-This depends on two MSCs which, at the time of writing, have not yet been accepted into the specification:
+This depends on the following MSCs which, at the time of writing, have not yet been accepted into the specification:

 * [MSC3758](https://github.com/matrix-org/matrix-spec-proposals/pull/3758): Add `event_property_is` push rule condition kind